 - A. Bulk gaseous hydrogen systems in excess of 15,000 standard cubic feet storage capacity must be located in a separate building or outdoors.
-It is preferable to locate all bulk gaseous hydrogen systems outdoors, even when the storage capacity is less than 15,000 standard cubic feet. - B. For requirements on storage of hydrogen at less than 15,000 standard cubic feet other than outdoors, see the latest edition of NFPA 55 Storage, Use, and Handling of Compressed Gases and Cryogenic Fluids. - C. The minimum distance in feet from a bulk gaseous hydrogen system of indicated capacity located outdoors to any specified outdoor exposure shall be in accordance with the minimum distances as given in Table 2.

-- D. If protective walls or roofs are provided, they should be constructed of noncombustible materials. - E. If the enclosing sides adjoin each other, the area should be properly vented. - F. Electrical equipment within 15 feet shall be in accordance with Article 501 of the National Electrical Code for Class 1, Division 2, Group B locations. - G. The gaseous hydrogen storage vessels and associated piping shall be electrically bonded and grounded. - H. Adequate lighting shall be provided for nighttime transfer operation.
+It is preferable to locate all bulk gaseous hydrogen systems outdoors, even when the storage capacity is less than 15,000 standard cubic feet. - B. For requirements on storage of hydrogen at less than 15,000 standard cubic feet other than outdoors, see the latest edition of NFPA Code No. 50A. - C. The minimum distance in feet from a bulk gaseous hydrogen system of indicated capacity located outdoors to any specified outdoor exposure shall be in accordance with the minimum distances as given in this Safetygram. - D. If protective walls or roofs are provided, they should be constructed of noncombustible materials. - E. If the enclosing sides adjoin each other, the area should be properly vented. - F. Electrical equipment within 15 feet shall be in accordance with Article 501 or the National Electrical Code for Class 1, Division 2, Group B locations. - G. The gaseous hydrogen storage vessels and associated piping shall be electrically bonded and grounded. - H. Adequate lighting shall be provided for nighttime transfer operation.